Cottesloe Rugby Union Football Club

 Cottesloe Rugby Union Football Club, often shorted to "Cottesloe", "Cott" Cotts" or "The Seagulls", is a rugby union club based in Cottesloe, Perth, Western Australia.
-The club is the oldest club currently competing in the RugbyWA Premier Grade, formed as "The Pirates" in 1893 and is older than the West Australian Rugby Union itself (RugbyWA).
+The club claims to be the oldest club currently competing in the RugbyWA Premier Grade, on the basis it was formed as "The Pirates" in 1893, making it older than the West Australian Rugby Union itself (RugbyWA).
 The club moved to Harvey Field in 1930 and have kept this as their home since.
 In 1930 the club also changed their colours to their current "Two Blue strip" and became known as the Seagulls or just "Gulls".

 History

 Early years

-The club was originally formed in 1893 and donned a black jersey with the insignia of a skull and crossbones over the left breast.
-Until 1928, when the West Australian Rugby Union was formed, the club didn't play on a competition basis.
-When the club joined the WARU in 1928 they changed their name to the seagulls and retained the black and white jerseys for 2 years until adopting their current club colours that of the "Two Blue strips".
+The original Pirates club was formed in 1893 and donned a black jersey with the insignia of a skull and crossbones over the left breast.
+It played in the local Perth-Fremantle competition 1893 to 1901 and again in 1905.
+There was no club rugby union between 1913 and 1927, with the WARU founded in 1928 who divided its players into four teams.
+In March 1929 the Cottesloe-Claremont RFC was founded at the Cottesloe Surf Life Saving Club.

+When the club joined the WARU they changed their name to the seagulls and retained the black and white jerseys for 2 years until adopting their current club colours that of the "Two Blue strips".
 When WW2 broke out most of the clubs disbanded (like a lot of clubs) and Cott combined with Perth (now Perth Bayswater) for a few years in a small competition.
 The club was reformed in 1948 by pre-war members.